chmerdon/GradientRobustMultiPhysics.jl/docs/src/examples_intro.md

   and/or demonstrates customisation features or experimental features
 - the default output of the main function is printed on the website and can be used to check if the code runs as expected (unfortunately REPL messages are not recorded)
+- printed assembly and solving times (especially in a first iteration) can be much larger due to first-run compilation times

 ## Running the examples